 About the Fire Effects Information System (FEIS)

-FEIS contains literature reviews, synthesized from English-language literature, of about 900 plant species, 100 animal species, a few lichens, and numerous research projects.
-Reviews focus on how fire affects individual species.
-Background information on taxonomy, distribution, basic biology, and ecology of each species is also included.
-Reviews are thoroughly documented, and each contains a complete bibliography.
-Managers from several land management agencies (United States Department of Agriculture, Forest Service, and United States Department of Interior, Bureau of Indian Affairs, Bureau of Land Management, Fish and Wildlife Service, and National Park Service) choose the species included in the database.
-These agencies funded the original work and continue to support maintenance and updating of the database.
+Managers from several land management agencies (United States Department of Agriculture, Forest Service, and United States Department of Interior, Bureau of Indian Affairs, Bureau of Land Management, Fish and Wildlife Service, and National Park Service) choose the species included in FEIS.
+These agencies funded the original work and continue to support enhancement and maintenance of the database.